 - Bluetooth wireless technology ensures no wire handling issues, closed door operation and reduced possibility for system damage.

-- New hardware and software which allows a 'partial arc' (220°) test.
-This gives you greater test flexibility including
+- Hardware and software which allows a 'partial arc' (220°) test.
+This gives you greater test flexibility including:

 - Faster data reading for enhanced analysis on small test circle and high feed rates.

-- Enhanced software includes many new features for extended testing and greater ease of use.
+- Enhanced Ballbar 20 software includes features for extended testing and greater ease of use.

 The standard QC20-W ballbar kit includes a 100 mm long ballbar assembly and 50, 150 and 300 mm long extension bars.
 By assembling the ballbar with different combinations of extension bars it is possible to carry out ballbar tests with 100, 150, 250, 300, 400, 450, 550 or 600 mm radii.

-Redesigned ball mounts (including new centre pivot and tool cup extension) allow the QC20-W to carry out additional 220° 'partial arc' tests in planes through the centre pivot axis.
-This means that you can now carry out ballbar tests in three orthogonal planes without the need to reposition the centre pivot, so speeding up testing (if carrying out 'partial arc' tests with a radius greater than 150 mm custom fixturing is required).
+The ball mounts have been designed to allow the QC20-W ballbar to carry out additional 220° 'partial arc' tests in planes through the centre pivot axis.
+This means that you can perform ballbar tests in three orthogonal planes without the need to reposition the centre pivot, so speeding up testing.
+If carrying out 'partial arc' tests with a radius greater than 150 mm custom fixturing is required.

-The results can also be used in the new 'volumetric analysis' report function (see Ballbar 20 software) with the assurance that all data has been gathered around the same point.
+The results can also be used in the 'volumetric analysis' report function within Ballbar 20 software with the assurance that all data has been gathered around the same point.

-QC20-W ballbar can be used in conjuction with Ballbar Trace a new time-based software package.
+QC20-W ballbar can be used in conjunction with Ballbar Trace a time-based software package.
 Ballbar Trace's flexible use opens up QC20-W to many new applications, including 5-axis ballbar verification (to ISO 10791-6) and static monitoring.
-The new software is free of charge to existing QC20-W users.
+This software is free of charge to existing QC20-W users.